DirectoryTree/LdapRecord-Docs/laravel/v3/auth/sso/setup.md

-This shouldn't have any effect on your application, but if you need to re-enable this feature, you must call the `rememberAuthenticatedUsers` method on the `WindowsAuthenticate` middleware inside of your `AuthServiceProvider`:
+This shouldn't have any effect on your application, but if you need to re-enable this feature, you must call the `rememberAuthenticatedUsers` method on the `WindowsAuthenticate` middleware inside your `AuthServiceProvider`:

 ```php
 // app/Providers/AuthServiceProvider.php